github-user123456789/noob3d/README.md

 ## TUTORIAL FOR NOOBS:

-in this project function.
+in the project function.

-x y z is the vertex's offset from the center. pos is the center. rot is rotation (in radians).
+"x" "y" and "z" is the vertex's offset from the center.
+"pos" is the center.
+"rot" is rotation (in radians).

-rot is also very weird.
+rotation is also very weird. learn how it work.

 # CREDITS TO